deoxxa/httppp/README.md

 * _collapse_ - this controls how headers are returned.
 If it is an array, any headers specified in it will be collapsed from an array to a single value, regardless of how many entries there would be in the array.
 If it is `true`, all headers will be collapsed if there is only one instance of them.
+By default, this is set to `["host", "user-agent"]`.

 **#headers**